yuthimreddy/DS-4320---Project-1/README.md

 ### Provenance

 The dataset is the MovieLens 1M Benchmark, which is collected and maintained by the GroupLens Research Lab at the University of Minnesota.
 The data was compiled from user activity on the MovieLens movie recommendation platform between September 1997 and April 1998, and released as a benchmark dataset in 1998.
-The dataset is free for public use at <https://grouplens.org/datasets/movielens/100k/>. he 1M genre data was stored as pipe-separated strings and parsed into the same 18 binary flag columns as the 100K movies table for cross-dataset consistency.
+The dataset is free for public use at <https://grouplens.org/datasets/movielens/100k/>.
+The 1M genre data was stored as pipe-separated strings and parsed into the same 18 binary flag columns as the 100K movies table for cross-dataset consistency.
 The data was downloaded as a zip archive and then unizpped/extracted into seven .csv files across two datasets, representing a normalized relational schema.

 ### Code